 The island of Hawaii, also known as The Big Island, is the largest of the Hawaiian Islands and has the slowest and most laid-back vibe.
 The aloha spirit is alive and well here with friendly people, warm winds, diverse landscape, and rich culture.
 Despite its slow pace, there are so many things to do on the Big Island with kids that you could stay busy for weeks!
 It’s the best Hawaiian island for kids with a sense of adventure.

 Hawaii Volcanoes National Park is located on The Big Island.
 It is home to Kilauea Crater, the most active volcano in the world.
 Walk through a lava tube and view ancient petroglyphs carved into lava rock during the day, then drive up to the visitor center overlook and gaze at the glowing Kilauea Crater at night.
 Three other national parks on the island are definitely worth visiting.
 Kids between the ages of 5-12 years old can earn a Junior Ranger badge from each one while learning about the history, culture, and nature of these beautiful, sacred sites.
+This is the best Hawaiian island to visit with kids if you’re worldschooling and looking for educational opportunities.
 Make sure to pick up an America the Beautiful National Parks Pass to save money on admission fees!

 Pu’uhonua o’Honaunau National Historic Park translates to Place of Refuge, where those who broke a kapu (law) fled to avoid punishment.
 This place is so beautiful and rich in historical culture, with several archaeological sites and a reconstructed temple.
 Kaloko-Honokohau National Historic Park focuses on sacred land used to farm and fish.
 A gorgeous small lagoon provides refuge where the honu (green sea turtles) sun themselves on the beach and eat algae off the lava rocks in the shallow water.
 Pu’ukohola Heiau National Historic Site preserves the ruins of a large temple where King Kamehameha I came to power.
 Here, you can walk in the footsteps of Hawaii’s great king and learn all about the history of these islands.